margostino/lumos/README.md

 # Lumos ⚡️ ✨ 💫
 ### <em>"Light up your city, your country, your world."</em>

 Lumos Maxima, an earth data provider.
-Lumos is (initially) a Proof of Concept which implements a Telegram Bot interface to make the knowledge and data of every place in the World accesible for everyone.
+Lumos is (initially) a Proof of Concept which implements a Telegram Bot interface to make the knowledge and data of every place in the World accessible for everyone.
 Lumos aims to raise awaresness about the world's largest problems.

 ## Motivation